crocs-muni/roca/README.md

 ### Separate Python 2.7.13

+We tested tool with Python 2.7.13 and it works (see Travis for more info).
+We have reports saying lower versions (<=2.6) do not work properly so we highly recommend using up to date Python 2.7

-It won't work with lower Python version.
-Use `pyenv` to install a new Python version.
+Use `pyenv` to install a new Python version locally if you cannot / don't want to update system Python.

 It internally downloads Python sources and installs it to `~/.pyenv`.

 ```